hzski2008/Simple-Wallet/README.md

 # Simple-Wallet

 This is a Sping Boot application written in Java.
-In-memory database H2 is used to ease infra setup.
-The main API implementation is a http PUT method(/accounts/{id}) which can be used to deduct or add balance to a user account.
+In-memory database H2 is used to ease infra setup and API testing.
+The main API implementation is a http PUT method(/accounts/{id}) which can be used to deduct or add amount to a user account balance.

 ## Building
 Open a terminal, go to project root directory and run `./mvnw clean install` or `./mvnw package`